 How Does a Perpetual Inventory System Work?

 In a perpetual inventory system, updating inventory is considered a continuous process, where the system provides an efficient and accurate way to account for records by updating the counts in real-time.
-A step-by-step perpetual inventory system would more or less look like this:
+A step-by-step it would more or less look like this:

 - Point-of-sale system updates the inventory levels: The inventory management system in charge of the POS directly processes the debit onto the main inventory once a product is sold.
 This process is made even more accessible and faster with barcode scanners.

-- COGS is updated automatically: Perpetual inventory system and cost of goods sold go hand in hand, where the COGS gets recalculated every time a product is received or sold.
+- COGS is updated automatically: Perpetual inventory systems and cost of goods sold go hand in hand, where the COGS gets recalculated every time a product is received or sold.